Iam-Tech02/jk-tech-backend/README.md

 ## Prerequisites
 1. Setup the environment variables using `env.template` file
 2. Setup `PostgreSQL` DB on local and add the connection string to environment variable `DATABASE_URL`
-3. Run `npx prisma db migrate`
+3. Run `npx prisma db migrate dev`
-4. Run `npx prisma seed`.
+4. Run `npx prisma db seed`.
 This will insert predefined roles into the database and generate test users.
+5. Run `npx prisma migrate reset` to roll back the migration

 ## Running the app